VP, WEALTH, TD ASSET MANAGEMENT

 A: OK, I’ve been intricately involved with the markets throughout my career and nothing keeps me awake at night more than knowing there are people pulling investments out of the market when they think there’s bad news and waiting to jump in again when they think conditions are right.

-So, short answer: Regardless of whether there’s a recession on the horizon, talk of poor economic news just distracts from focusing on the things that may make your investment plan successful — including a steady, long-term outlook.
+So, short answer: Current events are suggesting that we are likely headed for a slowdown.1 And the problem of COVID-19 is the focus of all of us.
+But regardless of whether there’s a recession on the horizon, talk of poor economic news distracts from focusing on a steady, long-term outlook which ultimately may make your investment plan successful.

 A recession is a natural part of how an economy works.
 And after every recession to date there has been an economic expansion that has more than made up for the previous declines.
 Quick proof?
-From 1962 until today, Canada has survived four recessions — officially judged as two consecutive quarters of negative economic growth — and every single time the economy has come back with strong growth.1
+From 1962 until this year, Canada has survived four recessions — officially judged as two consecutive quarters of negative economic growth — and every single time the economy has come back with strong growth.2

 Even if you’ve moved the bulk of your investments into GICs, with inflation at about 2% and most GICs now earning less, that decision will actually give you a negative return after inflation.
 GICs have their place but they don’t have a major role in a long-term growth portfolio.